Trello vs. Monday.com: A feature-by-feature comparison

 FAQs

-Which one is better Trello or monday?
+Which tool is better for project management Trello or monday?

 If you want a simplified platform to overview your workflow, Trello’s Kanban boards are capable enough to serve your needs.
 However, if you want a holistic project management approach, monday.com is the preferred solution to look for.

-What is the disadvantage of Trello?
+What are the disadvantages of Trello?

 Trello poses various disadvantages to its users-